-Figure 16 : Code snip, ANOVA.

 Both ANOVA tests show very low p-values (PR(>F)), meaning that the side in which the object is located significantly affects both the trial duration and the total number of saccades.
 In other words, the location of the object (near-left, near-right, far-left, far-right) has a meaningful impact on how long it takes for participants to complete a trial and how many saccades they make.
 The F-statistic values are high for both metrics, indicating that the effect of "Side" is not only statistically significant but also potentially substantial in explaining the variance in trial duration and total saccades.